ans-group/terraform-provider-ecloud/docs/resources/ecloud_tag.md

 ### Tag Naming
 - Tag names should be descriptive and follow your organization's naming conventions
 - Consider using consistent naming patterns across your infrastructure
-- Tag names are case-sensitive

 ### Tag Scopes
-The `scope` field is optional but recommended for organizing tags by resource type:
+The `scope` field is optional but recommended.
+Some examples:

+- Use `"environment"` with tag names like `"production"` or `"development"` to indicate the environment
-- Use `"instance"` for tags intended for instances
+- Use `"team"` for team-related tags, such as `"devops"` or `"engineering"`
+- Use `"monitoring"` with values like `"enabled"` or `"disabled"` to indicate monitoring status
-- Use `"vpc"` for VPC-related tags
+- Use `"cost_center"` for financial tracking, such as `"marketing"` or `"sales"`
-- Use `"network"` for network-related tags
+- Use `"backups"` for backup-related tags, such as `"enabled"` or `"disabled"`

-- Custom scopes can be defined based on your organizational needs
+Custom scopes can be defined based on your organizational needs